cristalzucsd/iModulonMiner/2_process_data/README.md

 ### Missing R1/R2 columns
 If you get the error `Cannot invoke method split() on null object`, this means you are missing the R1 and R2 columns from your metadata file.

+## Pipeline Alternatives

+### Use of other pipelines
+Other alignment pipelines can be used for alignment and quantification of RNA-seq data.
+Example of this can include [NF-Core](https://nf-co.re/rnaseq/).
+Alignment of eukaryotic organisms is recommended to be done using alternative pipelines.